 Aruba S.p.A. has secured a deal with the Milan Internet eXchange (MIX).

-The arrangement will see the addition of new interconnections with Aruba launching a point of presence (PoP) directly accessible from its Global Cloud Data Center – the largest data centre campus in Italy – thanks to equipment connected to Milan via two-track fibre to facilitate the exchange of traffic with several other national and international carriers.
+The arrangement will see the addition of new interconnections with Aruba launching a point of presence (PoP) directly accessible from its Global Cloud Data Center – the largest data center campus in Italy – thanks to equipment connected to Milan via two-track fibre to facilitate the exchange of traffic with several other national and international carriers.

-The Global Cloud Data Center is a modern facility that that strives to meet today’s demands of convenient and quality services while reducing the environmental impact.
-The data centre uses a geothermal cooling system and is 100 percent powered by energy from renewable sources added to which is a fully owned hydroelectric plant and photovoltaic panels, within the campus itself.
+The Global Cloud Data Center is a modern facility that that strives to meet today's demands of convenient and quality services while reducing the environmental impact.
+The data center uses a geothermal cooling system and is 100 percent powered by energy from renewable sources added to which is a fully owned hydroelectric plant and photovoltaic panels, within the campus itself.

 “The first time I visited the Global Data Center, I was struck by the potential of the site and the vision that drives Aruba; we immediately made a commitment to achieve this shared goal,” says MIX board chairman Joy Marino.

-Effectively what this announcement means for Aruba customers, telcos, and other interested parties is that they will be able to exchange traffic locally and with Milan's MIX operators directly from the Ponte San Pietro data centre.
+Effectively what this announcement means for Aruba customers, telcos, and other interested parties is that they will be able to exchange traffic locally and with Milan's MIX operators directly from the Ponte San Pietro data center.

 At the same time, Aruba asserts that the MIX itself will boost its own potential as an interconnection hub due to this advancement in the development strategy for the internet exchange across Lombardy.